 You can hike the Besseggen ridge in both directions, either from Gjendesheim to Memurubu or take the Gjende boat across the fjord Gjende to Memurubu and then trek the ridge back.

-An advantage with starting at Memurubu is that you walk the steep part upwards which probably feels a little more safe especially if you are afraid of heights than walking it downwards.
+An advantage with starting at Memurubu is that you walk the steep part upwards which probably feels a little more safe especially if you are afraid of heights.
+Walking down is often a bit more scary.

 There are several boats in the morning starting around 7:30 a.m. until 10 a.m.
 You buy tickets in advance (recommended in high season) or on the boat for about 160 NOK.